 - Reduction in the rate of Corporate Tax from 30% to 25% over the next 4 years.

 - Surcharge for domestic companies having income (i) between INR 10m & upto INR 100m and (i) exceeding INR 100m to be levied @ (i) 7% and (ii) 12% respectively.

 - Reduction in rate of income tax on royalty and fees for technical services from 25% to 10%

 - Indian entity obligated to furnish information relating to offshore transactions having the effect of directly or indirectly modifying its ownership structure or control.

-- Distinction between different types of foreign investments, especially between foreign portfolio investments and foreign direct investments, done away with and replaced with composite caps.
+- The distinction between different types of foreign investments, especially between foreign portfolio investments.
+And foreign direct investments, done away with and replaced with composite caps.

 - Foreign investments in Alternate Investment Funds allowed.

 - Concerns regarding applicability of indirect transfer provisions to dividends paid by foreign companies to their shareholders will be addressed by the Central Board of Direct Taxes through a clarificatory circular.